Udaysavaliya04/techify/README.md

 # Techify - Real-Time Technical Interview Platform

 Techify is a comprehensive web-based platform designed for conducting technical interviews with real-time collaboration features.
-It provides a seamless experience for both interviewers and candidates with live code editing, execution, and assessment tools.
+It provides a seamless experience for both interviewers and candidates with code editing, execution, and assessment tools.

 ## Features